Accreditation for Corps Programs

 The TCN Full Accreditation Process involves an in-depth review of general operations, financial management, risk management, governance standards, and Corps operations.
 By completing the accreditation process, Corps will demonstrate their accountability to both Corpsmembers and their communities.
 Independent accreditation provides the assurance of quality that partners, particularily publically-funded government agencies, donors look for and recognizes a Corps ability to provide safe, appropriate, meaningful experiences completing service meeting community and conservation needs.
 Preparing for the accreditation process also affords Corps the opportunity to review and implement policies that will help streamline their operations and lead to more effective programs.

 Full Accreditation, if granted, will last for 5 years with annual updates.
 Full Accreditation is available for Corps that have established provisional accreditation, 21CSC status by the National Council (USFS Letter of Intent), or Corps wishing to bypass provisional accreditation and seek Full Accreditation.
-The notice of intent due December 6th, 2013.
+The notice of intent letters are due March 15, 2017.
+Applications due May 1 - May 31, 2017.

 Accredited Corps & their Endorsements